 By a wide margin – our favorite crate for Great Danes is the ‘Ginormus’ Double Door Dog Crate by Midwest Homes (click for more details about it on our dedicated favorite crate page).
 Aside from having a Dane-worthy name, it checks all the boxes for size, durability, and quality.
 This is the crate of choice for many breeders due to its sturdy build and reliability.

-While a bit pricey up front, you should look at a high-quality crate as an investment.
-It will last your dog’s lifetime and save you money from by not needing to purchase replacement crates.
+While a bit pricey upfront, you should look at a high-quality crate as an investment.
+It will last your dog’s lifetime and save you money from not needing to purchase replacement crates.
 By using the partition, it will fit your dog from puppy to adult.

 The double door access also means that you’ll have more options for easy placement around your home.
-It comes included with the pan, so one less things to purchase
+It comes included with the pan, so one fewer thing to purchase

 In case it wasn’t clear already, this is the best XXL dog crate available in our opinion!

 In addition to a good crate, you also need to line the crate with a quality bed.
 Great Dane’s have short coats and get cold very easily, so it should be warm enough to keep them comfortable at night.
 Finding one that is washable in-home is also helpful in avoiding fleas and skin rashes.

 It should also provide ample support to distribute their weight and help prevent elbow sores.
 Dane’s joints stiffen as they age, so finding good supportive beds early own will pay dividends later.
 Below are several good options that provide both adequate size and support.